 Steps to Review Your Small Business Budget Monthly

 Hot tip – Most business owners find this tedious and, frankly, a bit confusing.
-If that’s your case, then give some serious thought to hiring a part-time bookkeeper.
-You don’t need to increase your payroll: there are many outsourced bookkeeping services who will do this at a very reasonable price.
+If that’s your case, then give some serious thought to hiring a part-time accountant.
+You don’t need to increase your payroll: there are many outsourced accounting services who will do this at a very reasonable price.

 Notice the red on my Sales line!
 That’s because no sales have yet been posted to my Xero account for January 2018, so it doesn’t reflect a problem.
 However, if we were looking at this report on Feb 5th or so, after everything had been posted, the low sales figure would indicate a serious problem.

-Steps to Follow When There’s a Problem in Your Budget
+Steps to Follow When There’s a Problem in Your Business Budget

 Let’s say you are a painter and you review your small business budget: when doing it, you see your Cost of Goods Sold (2nd blue heading on the left side) is in red: that means you’ve been spending more on paint than you planned when you created the budget.